-To begin our exploration of Automated Dimensional Modeling, it’s essential to first gain an understanding of Dimensional modeling.
-Dimensional modeling is among the most preferred design approaches for building analytics-friendly data warehouses.
+To begin our exploration of automated dimensional modeling, it’s essential to first gain an understanding of dimensional modeling.
+Dimensional modeling is among the most preferred design approaches for building a data warehouse.
 First introduced in 1996, Kimball’s dimensional data models have now become cornerstones of modern data warehouse design and development.
 The denormalized star schema reduces complexity and optimizes the maintenance of historical data, query performance, retrieval, and consumption for reporting.

 At a glance, a subject-oriented dimensional model consists of fact and denormalized dimension tables connected through foreign keys.
 Facts carry numerical information about a specific business measure/transaction, e.g., a sales invoice.
 Dimensions carry descriptive attributes for the fact, which eventually allow the business intelligence (BI) layer to easily filter and query data for reporting.

 Designing the right dimensional data model for your data warehouse, however, can be a challenge!
-Maintaining an up-to-date model requires writing long, complex scripts regularly.
-But there’s a hard way of doing dimensional modeling, and then there’s the Astera way.
+Maintaining an up-to-date model requires long, complex scripts regularly.
+But there’s a hard way of doing dimensional modeling, and then there’s an easy, no-code way–the Astera way.

-Astera’s Automated Dimensional Modeling approach is the cornerstone of the data warehousing solution, which utilizes end-to-end automation through no-code development.
-Using advanced code generators, Astera’s DW Builder automates manual design tasks and reduces dimensional model design time by nearly 80%.
+Astera’s data warehousing solution leverages end-to-end automation and no-code development to streamline dimensional modeling.
+Using advanced code generators, Astera DW Builder automates manual design tasks and reduces dimensional model design time by nearly 80%.

-Do you want to know how it makes the life of developers easier?
-Let’s see how automation simplifies complex data modeling tasks, e.g., defining and configuring dimensions and facts in a star schema.
+Let’s see how Astera simplifies complex data modeling tasks for developers, for example, defining and configuring dimensions and facts in a star schema.

-Here, we have a source model containing multiple tables from a transactional system based on the fictitious World Wide Importers databases for Microsoft SQL.
+, we have a source model containing multiple tables from a transactional system based on the fictitious Wide World Importers databases for Microsoft SQL.
 Alternatively, it can be a staging/ODS database as well.

 Fig 1.
 Source Model

-Simply pick ‘Build Dimension Model’ from the dropdown menu and mark relevant entities as facts and dimensions for star schema.
+Simply from the dropdown menu and mark relevant entities as facts and dimensions for star schema.

 Fig 2.
 Build a Dimension Model Feature